 And yet another form of matching transaction is reflected in Beeler v.
 Beeler, 363 S.W.2d 305 (Tex.
 Civ.
 App.--Beaumont 1962, writ dism'd).
 In Beeler, the spouses purchased real property, partly with a separate property down payment made by the husband, and partly with a community loan.
 The collateral for the loan was a separate property promissory note of the husband.
 Payments on the community loan were made to coincide with payments received by the husband on the separate property note, in time and amount.
 During the marriage, the husband deposited his separate property note payments into a joint account, then wrote checks to make the payments on the community note.
-Husband sought reim-bursement for his separate funds used to pay a community debt.
+Husband sought reimbursement for his separate funds used to pay a community debt.
 Wife opposed the reimbursement claim, saying that the payments from the separate property note were commingled when they were deposited into the bank account.
 The trial court found, however, that the parties had agreed to pay the new note with the proceeds from the old note, and that "it was not the intention of the parties to commingle such funds with the community funds of the parties."
 The appellate court found that the momentary deposit of such funds into a joint bank account did not convert "the \$2,500.00, plus interest" into community funds.
-"Such sum, in each instance, was, in effect, earmarked a trust fund, in equity already belonging to the bank from the moment collected by appellee This being so, the installments paid upon the bank note were paid from the separate funds of appellee and his separate estate is therefore entitled to reimbursement therefor."
+"Such sum, in each instance, was, in effect, earmarked a trust fund, in equity already belonging to the bank from the moment collected by appellee . . . .
+This being so, the installments paid upon the bank note were paid from the separate funds of appellee and his separate estate is therefore entitled to reimbursement therefor."
 Id. at 308.
-The case was driven by the subjective intent of the parties.
+The case was driven by the husband's likely intent.

 Other matching transactions are easy to imagine.
 Imagine that a married woman has set up an automatic payment from her bank account to pay a car loan borrowed prior to her current marriage.
 The car payment is automatically debited on the third day of the month.
-Normally the car payment is made from a payment in the same amount that she receives from her previous husband on the first day of every month, pursuant to their divorce settlement.
-In one instance, however, the exhusband's payment was delayed, so that the car payment was actually paid from the married woman's community funds.
+Normally the car payment is made from a payment in the same amount that the wife receives from her previous husband on the first day of every month, pursuant to their divorce settlement.
+In one instance, however, the exhusband's payment was delayed, so that under the community-out-first approach the car payment was actually paid from the married woman's community funds.
 If you don't match the transactions, these circumstances will created a reimbursement claim for using community funds to pay separate debt, while the separate property payment, received late from the ex-husband, just mixes with other funds and will be used for some other expenditure.

 As another example, a matching could be made between a check that causes an overdraft which the spouse covers by the transfer of separate property funds into the account.
 Some would argue that an overdraft is community credit, and if repaid with a later separate property deposit then a reimbursement claim would arise for paying community debt with separate property funds.
 Or you could match the transactions, giving the overdrafting check the same character as the funds used to cover the overdraft.
+The problem could be addressed by "backward tracing" discussed in Section IX.A above.